Here I give my personal thoughts and recommendations on

 Hewlett Packard HP 3478A Bench Multimeter

-Hand-held DMMs a great for general measurements both at the bench and when out
+Hand-held DMMs are great for general measurements both at the bench and when out

 and about, or even just head-down inside a mixer.
-However, once in a while you
+However, for taking important

-need higher accuracy than a hand-held, or perhaps a long-term experiment needs
+measurements or perhaps a long-term experiment needs monitoring then a bench

 There are many good examples of bench DMMs on the used market these days.